QuiltMC/developer-wiki/wiki/blocks/first-block.md

 ---
-title: Adding your first Block
+title: Adding a Simple Block
 index: 1
 ---
-# Adding your first Block
+# Adding a Simple Block

-Creating a Block is pretty similar to creating an Item, [read the corresponding article](../items/first-item) for more elaborate explanations.
+Creating a block is quite similar to [creating an item](../items/first-item), but now leveraging both the block *and* item registries, as well a more in-depth process for creating a model.

-## Creating and registering the Block
+## Creating and Registering the Block

-First we create the Block and store it in a field:
+First we create the block and store it in a field:

 ```java
 public final Block EXAMPLE_BLOCK = new Block(new QuiltBlockSettings())